 SPIN Database

 The SPIN Database contains more than 40,000 distinct opportunities from more than 10,000 global sponsors.
 You can create customized searches and generate funding alerts based on your research interests.
-For questions regarding the SPIN database, including help identifying appropriate search criteria, please contact Jeff Agnoli.
+A brief training video is available on BuckeyeLearn for assistance in using the database.

-Step 1: Create your SPIN profile while on campus (OSU Wireless or campus network).
+Step 1: Create your SPIN profile (using OSU Wireless or campus network).

 Step 2: Watch for an email with login instructions from spinsupport@infoedglobal.com.
 (Access may take up to one business day; the user-validation process requires an overnight administrative process.)